grakseasy/Student_API/README.md

 - Business Layer (Logic layer)
 - Presentation Layer (API)

-The user can do CRUD operation over a database of Students.
+The user can do CRUD operations over a database of Students.